Sing for You (song)

 "Sing for You" is a song by South Korean–Chinese boy band Exo, released on December 10, 2015, as the lead single of their fourth extended play Sing for You.
 It was released in both Korean and Chinese versions by their label SM Entertainment.

 Background and release

 Produced by Kenzie, "Sing for You" has been described as a "hushed, acoustic ballad".
 A teaser music video was released on November 8.
 The single, EP, and related music videos were released on December 10.

 Music video

 The Korean and Chinese music videos for "Sing for You" were released on December 10, 2015.
 The Korean music video has over 34 million views on YouTube.

 Promotion

 EXO began performing "Sing for You" on Korean music shows on December 12, 2015.

 Reception

 "Sing for You" peaked at number 3 on the Gaon Digital Chart.

+Credits

+Credits adapted from the EP's liner notes.